roktim526/ML/README.md

 # ML
-all the ML model build
+This is a ML regressor model to predict band gap of an inorganic material